john-muinde/personal_expenses_app/README.md

 ## Getting Started

-This project is a personal expeenses tracker created in Flutter
+This project is a personal expenses tracker created in Flutter.It's main aim is to track your weekly expenses